charliepark/atomic.css/README.md

 Atomic.css is a methodology for writing CSS that emphasizes performance.

 It uses design patterns similar to OOCSS, but pushes 99% of the work to the stylesheet.
-It leans heavily on preprocessors (documentation here uses SASS, but it should work fine with Less).
+It leans heavily on preprocessors (documentation here uses Sass, but it should work fine with LESS).

 You should use the Atomic.css methodology if you want fast downloads, coupled with easy-to-write and easy-to-edit CSS.

 ## A quick history lesson (you can skip this)

 Classically, CSS files would look something like this:

-    p {
-      color: #111;
-      font-family: "helvetica neue", helvetica, arial, sans-serif;
-      font-size: 16px;
-      line-height: 22px;
-    }

     h1 {
       color: #242424;